ramatc/gif-expert-app/README.md

 # GifExpertApp

-This is a simple web app created using React and Hooks to find and display animated gifs.
+A simple web app created using React with Hooks to find and display animated gifs.

 The information is obtained through a call to the API of [GIPHY Developers](https://developers.giphy.com/)